Importance of birth registration

 How to register the birth of the refugee’s child in Turkey?

-Births that take place in Turkey need to be notified to the Population and Civil Registry Departments under the Governorates.
+Births that take place in Turkey need to be notified to the Population and Civil Registry Provincial Directorate under the Governorates.
 This includes children born out of wedlock.

 Step 1: Understand the notification requirements